 When I began to learn Chinese a few years ago, I planned to focus solely on speaking.
 At that time, I had no interest in reading Chinese characters.
 But then I met a teacher who convinced me to start by learning 汉语拼音 (Hànyǔ pīnyīn / Chinese Pinyin), a romanization system for the sounds of Chinese language.

-Although literacy is not necessary for fluency, reading skills can enhance speaking ability.
+Reading can improve speaking skills and expand knowledge.
 Books can introduce words and ideas that would otherwise not be encountered in real life.
-More importantly, parents of multilingual children will find that Chinese story time cultivates a love for the language.
+In addition, parents of multilingual children will find that Chinese story time cultivates a love for the language.

 I credit Pinyin for jump-starting my Chinese language skills, but my approach with my kids is different.
 Parents who are teaching Chinese to their kids may have similar questions: